miltonpl/Algorithms/README.md

 # Algorithms Implementation
-Implementation of Some classic Algorithms
+Implementation of some classic Algorithms